Whether you need a new real estate website or would like to switch or improve your existing one, you will come across WordPress at some point.

 Suppose before the times of content management systems, you wanted to create a new property listing within your property listing page.

 In that case, you would have had to copy the page elements to create a new one and then input the new content for the particular property (e.g., property listing text and images).

 With a content management system such as WordPress.org, the repeating elements can now be stored in a database, used, and loaded dynamically when necessary.

 So when I talk about WordPress for real estate in this article, I mean the second one, WordPress.org, and not the first one.

 6 Benefits of Using WordPress (for Real Estate)

 What would I do if I had a pistol to my head and asked to name only two main benefits of WordPress?

-In that case, I would say its high customizability and that it works very well with search engines such as Google.
+In that case, its high customizability, and it works very well with search engines such as Google.

 But since I don’t have a pistol to my head, I have the chance to name a few additional benefits and can explain the two already mentioned a bit further.

 Suppose you freshly install WordPress but want a real estate website with your main property listings on the main page.